Takes a numeric vector of initial harvesting rates to be optimised

 To compute the interaction matrix a second order central difference quotient

 is used to approximate derivatives.
-F.increase
+F.increase is employed during

 this calculation as a step-size set by default to \(0.1\) to avoid